Summary Statement

 The Appeals procedure exists to consider representations from parents relating to the implementation of School Transport policy, but not policy issues.

-The appeal procedure is a two stage process consisting of a Review and an Appeal (see appendix A for flow chart):
+The appeal procedure is a two stage process consisting of a Stage one and Stage two appeal

-• The written request should detail why the parent believes the decision should be reviewed and give details of any personal and/or family exceptional circumstances the parent believes should be considered to warrant a departure from the policy.
+- The written request which should be emailed to school transport review [email protected] should detail why the parent believes the decision should be reviewed and give details of any personal and/or family exceptional circumstances the parent believes should be considered to warrant a departure from the policy.

-• Within 40 working days of receipt of the parents request an independent appeal panel of 3 Senior Officers (independent of the original decision) will consider written and verbal representations from both the parent and officers involved in the case.
+- Within 40 working days of receipt of the parents request an independent appeal panel Senior Officers (independent of the original decision) will consider written and verbal representations from both the parent and officers involved in the case.
+The Parent will be invited to attend either in person or virtually.

 If an appeal is upheld then travel costs may be reimbursed from the date of the original application to the date that transport provision is made.
 This will be reimbursed at the cheapest rate.